 “When choosing colours for your soothing bedroom, try to steer away from anything overly stimulating or jarring”, Tash advises.
 This means circumventing anxiety-inducing colours like red and staying clear of neon overloads.
 Lick suggests designing colour palettes that are muted, light and soft, the kind of shades that remind the brain of calming natural scenes (like the ocean or sky, for example).
 This means opting for refreshing blues, natural greens and also comforting pinks.

 Lick’s Green 01 and Green 09 will help bring a sense of calm with their warm yellow base and slight touch of grey.
 Due to their shade similarity, these colours will be enhanced when paired with leafy houseplants in terracotta pots.
 Bringing the natural world inside will help enliven your senses, even in the most urban of settings.
-You can place your plants on industrial-style shelves and surfaces if you want to modernise this look, or go for contemporary farmhouse chic with the soft green-grey of our painted Brindle range.

 “Blue also affects us mentally.
 Light blues like our Blue 01 and Blue 02 can help reduce mental stress and inject a sense of calm into your bedroom.
 The colour blue recedes, which makes it a great choice for smaller bedrooms as it will create an illusion of space and airiness”, says Lick.